Skip to main content

 Exchange Scholars

-International scholarly exchanges provide doctoral graduate students with a variety of opportunities that broaden academic horizons.
-Whether the underlying reason for participating in an exchange resides in mastering course content in another language, visiting archives, collections, and fellow scholars first hand, or learning new methodologies that will inform the dissertation, students benefit from a period of study at one of the many host institutions with which we have formal agreements.
+Whether you want to master course content in another language; access archives and collections in situ; or learn new methodologies that will inform your dissertation, you can benefit substantially from a period of study at one of the many host institutions with which we maintain exchange agreements.

 Prerequisites: